m4rkos/ommistackweek11/README.md

 # ommistackweek11
 App be the Hero by omnistackweek 11

+How to install:
-To install, do you only need to type npm i or npm install and wait for the process finishes
+Do you only need to type npm i or npm install and wait for the process finishes